What is SD-WAN: How does it work and why do you need it?

 If technical support teams need to travel to remote locations as part of a complex network to configure routers and gateways on an individual basis, the process is time-consuming and can harm productivity.

 The technology has also evolved further, with the development of Secure Access Server Edge (SASE).
-This enables even greater remote access through a fully cloud-based platform with built-in remote access capabilities.
+This enables even greater security by pushing multiple layers of network security closer to the users, devices, cloud infrastructures and applications being protected.

 Poor public network performance